FishWash/terminal-blackjack/README.md

 ### How to Run:

 - With Python:
-    1. Double-click jfox-terminal-blackjack.zip
+    1. Open jfox-terminal-blackjack.zip
-    2. Double-click blackjack.py
+    2. Open blackjack.py

 - With Terminal:
     1. Unzip jfox-terminal-blackjack.zip.